Bind/Seldon/readme.md

 `op.flood(theirLargePlanetId)`

-or setup a far off planet to capture pirate planets as their discovered
+or setup a far off planet to capture pirate planets as they're discovered

 `op.explore(yourPlanetId)`